11 Reasons Orlando is America’s Best College City

-To celebrate Orlando being ranked the No. 2 city for job growth, here are 11 of the many reasons The City Beautiful is the perfect place to call home.
+To celebrate Rollins’ hometown being ranked as the No. 4 city in the nation for college students, here are 11 of the many reasons The City Beautiful is the perfect place to call home.

-A recent report from WalletHub ranked Orlando as the No. 2 city for college students in the country and the No. 1 midsize college city in the U.S. The report, which was created by a quartet of college professors, compared more than 400 U.S. cities based on 28 key indicators measuring everything from job growth and earning potential to cost of living and attractions per capita.
+A recent report from WalletHub ranked Orlando as the No. 4 city for college students in the country and the No. 1 midsize college city in the U.S. The report, which was created by a group of five college professors, compared more than 400 U.S. cities based on 30 key indicators measuring everything from job growth and earning potential to cost of living and attractions per capita.
 Surprised?
 We’re not.
 After all, Tars have taken advantage of The City Beautiful’s unique combination of epic opportunity and amazing adventure for years.
 To celebrate our hometown’s most recent accolade, we’ve assembled 11 of the many reasons Orlando is the perfect place for college students to call home.

 1. Incredible internships

 Orlando ranks in the top 10 in the country for internships per capita, and Rollins has an entire office dedicated to helping our students secure the best career-builders.
 As a result, Tars have a serious leg up when it comes to landing their ideal internship.
-This semester, your future classmates are gaining real-world experience everywhere from AdventHealth and Orlando City Soccer Club to the office of U.S. Congresswoman Stephanie Murphy—all without setting foot outside Orlando.
+This semester, your future classmates are gaining real-world experience everywhere from AdventHealth to the United Nations—all without setting foot outside Orlando.
 Expect all that experience to pay off.
-Just ask grads like Alexis Meeks ’16, a Rollins psychology major who turned an internship at the Florida Hospital Innovation Lab into a career leading hospital employees through human-centered design thinking.
+Just ask grads like Alexis Meeks ’16, a Rollins psychology major who turned an internship at the AdventHealth Innovation Lab into a career leading hospital employees through human-centered design thinking.

 2. Career capital

-Just a few weeks after she walked across the commencement stage at Rollins, Grace Soto ’17 began her dream job as a software engineer at Lockheed Martin, one of the world’s top aerospace companies.
+Just a few weeks after she walked across the commencement stage at Rollins, Hannah Holman ’18 began her dream job as a software engineer at EA Sports, a global leader in digital interactive entertainment.
 That’s just one example of the epic opportunity awaiting Rollins grads right in our backyard.
-Orlando was recently named the No. 1 city in the U.S. for job growth (Department of Labor, 2015 and 2016), and the local job market shows no signs of slowing down.
-In fact, Forbes recently ranked Orlando the No. 6 best big city in the U.S. for jobs and the No. 2 city in the nation for future job growth.
+After all, Orlando is ranked the No. 2 best place in the U.S. to start a career and the No. 6 best city in the nation for jobs.
 More than 150 international companies representing 20 countries do business in The City Beautiful.
 Opportunities?
 Yeah, they abound.

 3. Community connections

 Orlando is home to some of the world’s most innovative organizations.
 Clean the World collects and recycles the soap left behind in hotel rooms and redistributes it to impoverished people around the globe, helping prevent millions of hygiene-related deaths each year.
 Fleet Farming transforms residential lawns into urban micro-farms then delivers the resulting produce to local farmers markets and restaurants by bicycle, helping to power sustainability and social change in one fell swoop.
-Downtown Credo sources its coffee beans directly from farmers in Guatemala and Nicaragua, then asks Orlando java junkies to name their own price and uses the proceeds to fund local community projects.
-Those are just three of many amazing organizations that Rollins students have partnered with over the past year.
+New Hope for Kids provides tools and resources to children suffering from devastating loss.
+Those are just three of many amazing organizations that Rollins students have partnered with recently.
 From community engagement courses to immersive alternative breaks, Tars have myriad opportunities to apply what they’re learning in the classroom to create real change in the real world.

 4. Cool classrooms

 Rollins is known for the intimacy and engagement of its discussion-based classes, but don’t expect to be tethered to a round table all the time.
-Marine biology students study at SeaWorld, English majors explore Zora Neale Hurston’s hometown of Eatonville, and art majors curate exhibitions at the College’s very own Cornell Fine Arts Museum.
+Marine biology students study at SeaWorld, English majors explore Zora Neale Hurston’s hometown of Eatonville, and art majors curate exhibitions at the College’s very own Rollins Museum of Art.
 Political science students study urban development at the Magic Kingdom, music students gain professional performance experience at the Dr. Phillips Center for the Performing Arts, and film studies minors critique cult classics and original flicks at the Enzian Theatre.
 At Rollins, all of Orlando is your classroom.